Overview

 Create vanity domains

-Three vanity domains (technically subdomains) need to be created for each client.
-These can be created by our team if the client has already delegated a subdomain to Cordial, or can be created by the client, which requires that the client CNAME all three to cname.cordial.com
+Three vanity domains (technically subdomains) need to be created for you.
+These can be created by our team if you have already delegated a subdomain to Cordial, or can be created by your team, which requires that you CNAME all three to cname.cordial.com.

 Domain delegation

-Client delegates one of their subdomains to Cordial owned name servers (NS).
+You delegate one of your subdomains to Cordial-owned name servers (NS).
 This means that, in a way, the ownership of the subdomain is shared with Cordial, giving us the ability to create additional subdomains off of the delegated one and point them in the right direction.
 We also create SSL (Secure Sockets Layer) certificates for each subdomain.

 Use case

-.
+A company called Threads delegates the subdomain email.threads.com to Cordial by pointing it to these NS records: ns1.crdl.io, ns2.crdl.io, ns3.crdl.io, and ns4.crdl.io.
 Multiple NS records are used so there are backups in case the primary NS is inaccessible or overloaded.
-When this is completed, Cordial gains the ability to create the three vanity subdomains without client’s involvement.
+When this is completed, Cordial gains the ability to create the three vanity subdomains without Threads' involvement.
 This is the preferred way of handling vanity subdomains.

-You may encounter a client who is unwilling or unable to delegate.
-When this is the case, we ask the client to create and CNAME the three required subdomains.
+If unwilling or unable to delegate, we ask that you create and CNAME the three required subdomains.

 CNAME records

-This is the practice of mapping or aliasing one domain name to another, and the client retains full authority over the domains.
-The process is the same as with delegated subdomains but the lift is heavier for the client.
-Cordial does not have the ability to add, remove and update subdomains so all requests to do so must go through the client.
+This is the practice of mapping or aliasing one domain name to another—and you retain full authority over the domains.
+The process is the same as with delegated subdomains but the lift is heavier for your team.
+Cordial does not have the ability to add, remove, and update subdomains, so all requests to do so must go through your team.
 Just as with delegated subdomains, Cordial must create SSL certificates for CNAME subdomains before they can be used.

 Use case

-.
+Threads decides to CNAME instead of delegate.
+Threads would need to create the three vanity subdomains on their own and CNAME each to cname.cordial.com.
 Mapping NS records to a CNAME can take 24-48 hours.
-It is important that the client not make subsequent changes to CNAMED records during this time period as doing so could prolong the resolution time beyond 48 hours.
+It is important that Threads not make subsequent changes to CNAMED records during this time period as doing so could prolong the resolution time beyond 48 hours.

 Naming convention

 We are standardizing the naming convention for the three vanity subdomains for easier troubleshooting and to maintain consistency.
-Whether vanity subdomains are created by Cordial or the client, we ask that the following naming convention be used:
+Whether vanity subdomains are created by Cordial or your team, we ask that the following naming convention be used:

 e. (email)